ACEsuit/mace/docs/reforge/target_layout.md

   code at all — its loss term appears automatically with a default weight you can override.
 - **A new property is a table row, not an add-on.** The framework is property-agnostic by
-  construction: the observable table maps a property name to its mathematical structure (irreps, per-atom vs total, units, normalization), and everything downstream (head, loss, derivatives) is derived from that row.
+  construction: the observable table maps a property name to its mathematical structure (irreps, per-atom vs total, units), and everything downstream (head, loss, derivatives) is derived from that row.

 The sections below give the worked examples for each row of the ladder; for a single **end-to-end